3mdeb/-hardware-presale-validation/docs/sd-wire-test-cases.md

     (...)
     ```

-## SDWire_002 SDWire configure and list
+## SDWire_002 SDWire configuration and reading

 **Test description**

-This test aims to verify that the connected SDWire is configurable and available
+This test aims to verify that the configuration procedure for the SDWire works
-in the list.
+correctly and, after the procedure, the test device is readable.

 **Test setup**